Stratio/crossdata/README.rst

 *****

 Crossdata (aka Meta) is a distributed framework and a data layer that unifies the interaction with batch and streaming sources supporting multiple datastore technologies thanks to its generic architecture and a custom SQL-like language with support for streaming queries.
 Supporting multiple architectures imposes two main challenges: how to normalize the access to the datastores, and how to cope with datastore limitations.
-To access multiple technologies Crossdata defines a common unifying interface containing the set of operations that a datastore may support.
+To access multiple technologies, Crossdata defines a common unifying interface containing the set of operations that a datastore may support.
 New connectors can be easily added to increase its connectivity capabilities.
 Two types of connectors are defined: native and spark-based.
 Native connectors are faster for simple operations, while Spark-based connectors offer a larger set of functionality.
 The Crossdata planner decides which connector will be used for any request based its characteristics.
 We offer a shell, Java/REST APIs, JDBC and ODBC for BI.

 Compiling Crossdata
 ===================